mactinite/DamageReceiver/README.md

-# Extensible Damage System
+# Damage Receiver
-Extensible Damage System for Unity

-An open source 2D Combat system for unity.

-Uses built in Unity2D collision with a base damageable component handling damage events and passing to extensions.
+A component for unity that generically receives damage messages, extensible through composition.

 Some example use cases: